ethereum-optimism/optimism/specs/withdrawals.md

 ### On L2

-An L2 account sends a withdrawal message (and possibly also ETH) to the `Withdrawer` predeploy contract.
+An L2 account sends a withdrawal message (and possibly also ETH) to the `L2ToL1MessagePasser` predeploy contract.
    This is a very simple contract that stores the a hash of the withdrawal data.

 ### On L1